 Please login into your Web4U and review your holds.
 Questions regarding SA, LC, PE, and PL holds can be directed to the Student Business Online.
 For other holds, please contact the phone number associated with the hold.

 You must be in good standing and your Western Account Online must be current to register for classes.
-You may not be able to order transcripts if you have a hold.
 Please contact the Student Business Online for assistance.

 The financial hold should be lifted automatically if the system identifies a low balance.
 If a hold continues to prevent registration, please contact the Student Business Online.